2opk/streamforge/README.md

 ## Abstract

-This artifact supports the reproduction of results presented in paper #80 at PPoPP'25, titled TA: A Tensor Property-Aware Optimization System for Long-Context DNN Programs, including Figure 12, Figure 13 and Figure 14.
+This artifact supports the reproduction of results presented in paper #80 at PPoPP'25, titled FlashTensor: Optimizing Tensor Programs by Leveraging Fine-grained Tensor Property, including Figure 12, Figure 13 and Figure 14.

 The repository includes:
 * Backup logs in `fig12/backup_logs`, `fig13/backup_logs` and `fig14/backup_logs`.
 These files were used to generate Figure 12, Figure 13 and Figure 14 in the paper.